 - Be certified or eligible for certification in Occupational Therapy in the United States or a OT degree from a WFOT approved program outside the United States.**

-- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section and 144 on the quantitative section.
+- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing section.
 If the GRE was taken before August 1, 2011, use the GRE Concordance Scale to determine whether your verbal and quantitative scores meet the minimum.*

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.

 - Show evidence of academic potential (based on Master’s level study if relevant), research skills and interest.***

 - Submit a personal statement (1,000 words or less) in response to the following prompt: Please describe your motivations for pursuing the clinical doctorate degree at USC.
 Describe your specific interests and intended professional goals.
 Please identify personal characteristics that define you as an effective leader in the healthcare delivery system.

 - English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Students from some English-speaking countries may also need to submit scores.
 We require that the student have verification of the following scores within two years of intended enrollment:

 - An Internet Based TOEFL (iBT) score of 90 with no less than 20 on each sub-score; or

 - An IELTS of 6.5 with no less than 6 on each band score.

 *Conditional admission may be possible if one of the GPA and GRE criteria is slightly below the requirement.
 If you have any questions about your specific situation, please feel free to contact us.